This article is a few years old, but still has value for players at every level of basketball.

-This article was written by Jay Bilas – ESPN .com and posted on the blog with his permission.
+It was written by Jay Bilas – ESPN .com and posted on our blog with his permission.

 I have heard the word “toughness” thrown around a lot lately.
 Reporters on television, radio and in print have opined about a team or player’s “toughness” or quoted a coach talking about his team having to be “tougher” to win.

 Then, in almost coordinated fashion, I would watch games and see player upon player thumping his chest after a routine play, angrily taunting an opponent after a blocked shot, getting into a shouting match with an opposing player, or squaring up nose-to-nose as if a fight might ensue.
 I see players jawing at each other, trying to “intimidate” other players.
 What a waste of time.
 That is nothing more than fake toughness, and it has no real value.

 I often wonder: Do people really understand what coaches and experienced players mean when they emphasize “toughness” in basketball?
 Or is it just some buzzword that is thrown around haphazardly without clear definition or understanding?
 I thought it was the latter, and I wrote a short blog item about it a couple of weeks ago.

 If you are really interested in adding “Toughness” as a valued part of your program’s culture then we highly recommend you and your whole team reading the book “Toughness: Developing True Strength On and Off the Court” by Jay Bilas.

 The response I received was overwhelming.
 Dozens of college basketball coaches called to tell me that they had put the article up in the locker room, put it in each player’s locker, or had gone over it in detail with their teams.